 53. GO BIRDING

 Hawaii is an awesome place to go birding.
 It’s another free activity to do, although you’ll want to have a good pair of binoculars.
-If you are staying in a condo or Airbnb, check to see if there’s a pair you can borrow.
+If you are staying in a condo or VRBO, check to see if there’s a pair you can borrow.

 Hawaii has birds that you can’t see anywhere else in the world.